keeganosler/PhysPi/README.md

 Once the python file has pushed the dat ato the database, a file called 2shtplot.py compiles the last hours' worth of data to be plotted and shown for visualization purposes.

-Once the last hours' data has been logged, log1.plt and log2.plt plot the last hours' temperature and humidity data against time for each of the two sensors.
+Once the last hours' data has been logged, log1.plt and log2.plt use GnuPlot to plot the last hours' temperature and humidity data against time for each of the two sensors.

 ## Future Work and Extensions